top of page

 work is rapidly gaining attention, with

-premieres by Cantus, St. Martin's Voices at
+St. Martin's Voices at St Martin-in-the-Fields,

-National Cathedral Choir, the Western ACDA
+the Washington National Cathedral Choir,

-SSAA Honor Choir, ensembles at St. Olaf
+ensembles at St. Olaf College, the Capital

-College, the Capital Fringe Festival, and more.
+Fringe Festival, and more.

 Originally from Washington, D.C., she holds